tolauwae/phd-thesis/src/oop/oop.typ

 	  Before executing code on the server, we must remember that the execution was $halted$ to restore it after the call.
 	  This is crucial because execution on the server can be triggered both while the client is halted and while it is running.]

-    / run-invoke: When the client is in the running state and the next instruction is a call to an action, the execution is transferred to the server device.
+    / run-transfer: When the client is in the running state and the next instruction is a call to an action, the execution is transferred to the server device.
-      This rule is entirely analogous to the step-invoke rule, with that difference that the server will transition to the  $invoked(running)$ state.
+      This rule is entirely analogous to the step-transfer rule, with that difference that the server will transition to the  $invoked(running)$ state.
       This is important to be able to restore the $running$ state after the call.

     / sync: The synchronization rule updates the state of the client, with the difference received from the server after an invocation.